DMARC: Aggregate reports

 if none of the above applies, a comment field allows to say more.

-Forensic reports
+Failure Reports

-Forensic Reports, also known as Failure Reports, are generated in real time and consist of redacted copies of individual messages that failed SPF, DKIM or both based upon what value is specified in the fo tag.
+Failure Reports, also known as Forensic Reports, are generated in real time and consist of possibly redacted copies of individual messages that failed SPF, DKIM or both based upon what value is specified in the fo tag.
 Their format, an extension of Abuse Reporting Format, resembles that of regular bounces in that they contain either a "message/rfc822" or a "text/rfc822-headers".

 Forensic Reports also contain the following: